nsidc/git-training/doc/reference/glossary.rst

     It's considered clean when there are no changes in the working tree compared to the currently checked-out ref.

-    Working trees are entirely independent of the actual repository's state, so it's possible to have any number of working trees associated with a Git repository, including zero (this is called a "bare" repository)!
+    Working trees are entirely independent of the :term:`History`, so it's possible to have any number of working trees associated with a Git repository, including zero (this is called a "bare" repository)!

     See :doc:`/discussion/file-state` for more.